Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 #
 ### Copy Mechanism and SSD Mode Flags
-FileSync’s copy modes under SSDMode only work when DiskType is set to SSD.
+DupliCron’s copy modes under SSDMode only work when DiskType is set to SSD.
 If DiskType is set to HDD, these modes are ignored.

 *Note:* You can technically use any SSDMode with any disk type (HDD/SSD).
 But the behavior and performance were optimized with SSDs in mind.
 If you're unsure — stick to the defaults.